 Historical tax liabilities generally remain with the company and are not transferred with the assets.
-Defective practices or compliance procedures may still be inherited by the purchaser.
+The purchaser may still inherit defective practices or compliance procedures.
 Thus, a purchaser may wish to carry out some tax due diligence to identify and address such weaknesses (e.g. through appropriate indemnities).

-There are no statutory rules that prescribe how the purchase price is to be allocated among the various assets purchased.
+No statutory rules prescribe how the purchase price is to be allocated among the various assets purchased.
 Where the sale and purchase agreement is silent as to the allocation of the price, the IRD generally accepts a simple pro rata allocation between the various assets purchased on the basis of their respective market values.